Can You Use Expired Tea Bags?

 • Bacillus cereus: This bacterium can produce toxins that cause foodborne illness.

-• Pseudomonas aeruginosa: This bacterium is often found in moist environments and can cause infections, especially in individuals with weakened immune systems.
+• Pseudomonas aeruginosa is often found in moist environments and can cause infections, especially in individuals with weakened immune systems.

 • Escherichia coli (E. coli): This bacterium can cause severe food poisoning and can also indicate the presence of fecal contamination.